-Parents and caregivers may wonder when to start teaching young children about money.
+Parents and caregivers may wonder when to start teaching young kids about money.
 Although there is no “right” time, starting early makes the most sense!

-Even at two or three years of age, kids can start learning about money through your everyday family activities.
+Even at two or three years of age, children can start learning about money through your everyday family activities.
 Going to the store and talking about buying groceries, toys, and clothes is a start.

 Explain to your kids the uses of money, such as paying for food, clothes, or books.
 Keep it simple, but talk about needs and wants, buying and spending.